 - Sustainability Building Principles**

-*No formal standards exist for a “Net Zero Energy Home” but by definition, this means a home that has no net energy costs.
-BPC can build homes that meet this definition.
+*No formal standards exist for a “Net Zero Energy Home” or “Positive Energy Home” but by definition, this means a home that has either no net energy costs per year or produces more energy than it uses per year.
+BPC can build homes that meet these definitions.

 **No formal standards exist for Sustainable Building but the principles of Sustainability include using renewable building products, using renewable and non-polluting building materials, using clean, renewable power, etc.